Skip to content

 With no principals or grants configured, the server runs in open mode — every caller is read-write.
 That’s the right default for a loopback dev server; bind to 127.0.0.1 and nothing else.
 To lock it down, add a principal, a grant, and a listener auth: list — see Auth & authorization.

-Every listener serves the same endpoints: POST /<db>/query (native JSON), /<db>/v2|v3/pipeline and /<db>/v3/cursor (Hrana), /<db>/export, /<db>/changeset/*, /<db>/blob/*, plus the server-scoped /_health, /_metrics, /_admin/*, and /_auth/challenge.
-The canonical port is 7775 (h1); the sequence continues h2c 7776, h2 7777, h3 7778.
+Every listener serves the same endpoints: POST /<db>/query (native JSON), /<db>/v2|v3/pipeline and /<db>/v3/cursor (Hrana), /<db>/export, /<db>/backup, /<db>/changeset/*, /<db>/blob/*, /<db>/changes (the SSE change feed), plus the server-scoped /_health, /_metrics, /_admin/*, /_auth/challenge, /_auth/session, and /_auth/enroll.
+The canonical port is 7775 (h1); the sequence continues h2c 7776 and h2 7777 — and h3 shares 7777 (QUIC/UDP alongside h2’s TLS/TCP, the way HTTPS shares :443; the h3 listener’s advertise: true emits Alt-Svc so clients auto-upgrade).

 2. Talk to it — from your language